 If you have dependent children aged under 15 (or aged under 17 for children with special educational needs) who are attending registered childcare, you can apply for Childcare Allowance.
-Your entitlement to this allowance is assessed using your dependants' income (if they have any).
+Your entitlement to this allowance is assessed using your dependants' income.